-The Houston Scream Fest is more than a haunted house, it’s a month long Festival.
-Shoot at walking dead zombies in their zombie maze with paintball markers.
-Don't miss live music and freak show performances.
+The Houston Scream Fest is more than a haunted house; it’s a month-long festival.
+Shoot at walking dead zombies with paintball markers, try to escape the asylum, scream your way through the castle of doom, and more.
+Also, enjoy live music and freak show performances.

 Houston Terror Dome

-In its opening year, The Houston Chronicle billed the Dome the “Scariest Haunted House In Houston".
-The Terror Dome is intense enough to satisfy the most demanding scaremonger.
+In its opening year, The Houston Chronicle billed the Terror Dome as the “Scariest Haunted House In Houston.”
+Get ready to scream your way out – if you make it that far.
+With new effects, rooms, and actors this year, Terror Dome is intense enough to satisfy the most demanding scaremonger.

-With five haunts, Phobia can scare just about anyone.
-Features include the Mind Control haunt, Simon Fowler Woods, ClaustroPhobia, Darke Institute and Dawn of the Machine.
+With eight haunts, Phobia can scare just about anyone.
+Features include the Mind Control haunt, Simon Fowler Woods, ClaustroPhobia, Darke Institute, and Dawn of the Machine.
 The remodeled park boasts 30 acres of scare space.

 Food & Restaurant Events